fostiropoulos/ablator/docs/source/index.rst

                                     <div class="card-texts">
                                        <p>
-                                          In Ablator, the configuration system is used as a framework or structure for defining experiments.
-With this system, Ablator creates and sets up experiments, incorporating the appropriate configurations.
+                                          In ABLATOR, the configuration system is used as a framework or structure for defining experiments.
+With this system, ABLATOR creates and sets up experiments, incorporating the appropriate configurations.
                                        </p>
                                     </div>
                               </div>